Srijemske Laze: Resettlement

 After the liberation from the Ottoman Empire following the 1699 Treaty of Karlowitz, the Franciscans from Srijemski Laz took most of the population to Vukovar where they built the Church of Saints Philip and James, while a smaller part of the population moved to Jankovci and Slakovci.
 Even today, descendants of natives from Laz with the surname Lazanin live in these villages.
 Between 1690s and 1720s the village was abandoned when it was resettled by Eastern Orthodox population.
+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain in 1716 until 1737 when it was transferred back to Slavonian Military Frontier.
 Since after the Ottoman Empire village remained deserted and empty, Austrian Empire in early 18th century inhabited village with Serbs mostly from eastern Bosnia (from Bijeljina and Zvornik) and southwestern Hungary.
 In 1719 locals built a wooden church of All saint Arhistratiz's, which on 18 June 1752 was consecrated by episkopos Partenije.
 In that period under the parish belonged also Orthodox families from neighboring village Jankovci until in new village wasn't built Orthodox church.